ds2010/Covid-19/README.md

-# Production function of death:
+# Production function of death

 ## Variables